 The CWPP Core Team and the Fire Safe Council will be responsible for monitoring existing projects and proposing and prioritizing future projects aimed at wildfire prevention and protection in the Nevada County CWPP.
 Members of this committee will take on the task of coordinating with outside groups and agencies to investigate, write, and submit future grants.
-This group is also responsible for partnering with appropriate agencies to review and update this CWPP under the direction and assistance of the Fire Safe Council of Nevada County and with assistance from state and federal land managers.
-Similarly, local counterpart plans may need facilitation skills to update their plans in concert with the CWPP updates (such as the North San Juan Community Fire Plan which is being updated in 2016.)
+This group is also responsible for partnering with appropriate agencies to review and update this CWPP on a timely basis under the direction and assistance of the Fire Safe Council of Nevada County and with assistance from state and federal land managers.
+Similarly, local counterpart plans may need facilitation skills to update their plans in concert with the CWPP updates (such as the North San Juan Community Fire Plan), which is being updated in 2016.)

 As the needs of community members shift or environmental conditions change, the CWPP will need to be modified.
 While a specific timeline for updating the plan has not been determined as part of this document, the Core Team should continue to communicate after the plan is completed to discuss the best method for making revisions to reflect changing conditions.
 The HFRA allows for maximum flexibility in the CWPP planning process, permitting the Core Team to determine the time frame for updating the CWPP.
+While it is suggested that the spatial layers and the CHRP projects be revised at least once a year (typically during the grant application cycle), it is more reasonable for the monitoring and maintenance plans to be updated every five years (in a collaborative manner with the timing of USFS Tahoe National Forest 5 year Action Plan and Forest Plan Revision process).